Apologetics in 5,434 words or less: Is Christianity True?

 What about the Problem of Evil? –

 Everyone has or will experience intense pain in their lives.
 Even as I type this, there are likely billions of people going through the worst physical, spiritual, or emotional pain in their life.
-Maybe it is spiritual confusion or doubt, a loss of a friend or family member, a loved one who is sick or injured and there is no comfort for you our them, or maybe divorce or some kind of relational turmoil is clouding someone’s life.
+Maybe it is spiritual confusion or doubt, a loss of a friend or family member, a loved one who is sick or injured and there is no comfort for you or them, or maybe divorce or some kind of relational turmoil is clouding someone’s life.
 If you live, you will have pain, a lot of it!

 First, it is imperative that the Christian realizes that God is okay with questions, confusion, frustration, and doubt.
 Jesus dealt with this in the garden before he was betrayed and crucified.
 Peter dealt with this while working through his trust in Jesus.
 Moses dealt with this on the mountain when he was insecure about leadership.
 Paul deals with this his entire ministry through doubt and persecution.
-In Psalm 73 Asaph dealt with this when asking why godly people suffer and worldly people are blessed.
+In Psalm 73 Asaph dealt with this when asking why many godly people suffer and many worldly people are blessed.
 And then you have people like Jonah who run away and become bitter.
 What’s the difference between all of these people and Jonah?
 All but Jonah kept their trust in God.
 Throughout pain, evil, temptation, stumbling, confusion, anger, doubt, and persecution they always had faith.
 Sometimes that faith was strong, and other times it was the size of a mustard seed.
 But God will take even mustard seed faith and rearrange landscapes.
 He desires genuineness above all else.
 So, if you have questions, anger, pain, and doubt, God is okay with that.
 Just give him whatever faith you do have, and he will transform it into a multitude of grace.

 We say something is painful because it hurts us in some way.
 We say something, or someone is evil because there is harm to others.
 Storms, disease, injury, heartache, death, abuse, and loneliness are all considered evil and painful.
 But the moment we say something, or someone, is objectively evil is the moment we admit there is a God.
 How so?
 If, as the agnostic and atheist say, we are here randomly and by pure chance, then everything that happens or doesn’t happen is by chance.
 Everything is random.
 Assuming it was even scientifically and logically possible for this world to randomly exist, every thought, action, and feeling would be a random result of a random world.
 I could not say that rape is objectively wrong, I could only say that it was unpleasant and undesirable from my subjectively random and cultural perspective.
 I could not say things like “that is unfair” because justice would not be an absolute principle.
 Reason and logic couldn’t be objective either because there would be no way to reasonably and logically prove that reason and logic prove anything.
 How would we know whether or not that reason and logic was just a natural result of a random universe of chemicals formed by chance?
 I could say Nazis are unenjoyable, but I couldn’t say they were wrong.
 I could say that I have genuine love for someone, but really It would just be subjective fulfillment of felt needs randomly supplied to me.
 There would be no such thing as objective reasoning, morality, or truth in a random world.
 And there would be no certain way to prove otherwise because of the lack of reliability of reason in such a world.